 - Gilded Cage: Most Kugutsu will spend their lives as the pampered pets of powerful warlord, until another warlord decides to claim her as their own.

 - Guns Akimbo: Black Wing Gun Style also provides this, as itīs built around the user having a gun in each hand.
-People can go akimbo without the style, but get very little out of it compared to those that posses the above Art of War.
+People can go akimbo without the style, but get very little out of it compared to those that possess the above Art of War.

 - Half-Human Hybrid: part of the Archtype system, players can be half human half X race, or even be one half race X one half race Y.